ProLint/ProLint/README.md

 docker-compose up
 ```

 The main and only installation command is `docker-compose up`.
 It will create a Docker build that contains all of the software packages, python libraries and environment configuration required by ProLint to work.
+As such, this will take a few minutes to finish.

 You may get warning and notifications about missing files, but they are harmless.
+If Docker asks to share the image, make sure to click 'Share It'.

-When installation finishes, open a browser and navigate to: 127.0.0.1:8000
+When installation finishes, open a browser and navigate to: **127.0.0.1:8000** (not 0.0.0.0:8000).

 #### Docker Installation Tested
 The installation process above has been test on MacOS and confirmed to work.
 Linux should work too.
 I assume WSL 2 would also work, although I have not tested it yet. <br>